Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 # Differences between products

-To have a better understanding of this differences between products, we use the precedent boxplots, where we add a segment between each means.
-Choose three products and one sensory attribut and run this code :
+To have a better understanding of this differences between products, we use the precedent box-plots, where we add a segment between each means.
+Choose three products and one sensory attributes and run this code :

 <codeblock id="01_16">
 </codeblock>